theosotr/fsmove-eval/README.md

 * `-m` (Image option): This option takes the name of the module as it is specified in [Forge API](https://forge.puppet.com/).
-  In this example, we provide an arbitrary module name, since the provided Puppet script does not exist in Forge API.
+  In this example, we provide an arbitrary module name, because the provided Puppet script does not exist in Forge API.
 * `-i` (Image option): This option indicates if we must install the Puppet module from Forge API before proceeding to the analysis.
   Available options are `no`, `latest`, and `<version-number>`.